BaiGeiQiShi/RepairResults/README.md

-# Multi-hunk Repair Results
+# Indivisible Bug Repair

 ## Overview
-This repo includes the repair results of several SOTA multi-hunk and single-hunk repair techniques in 105 CatenaD4j multi-hunk bugs, including:
+This repo contains the artifact materials for our paper Detecting, Creating, Repairing, and Understanding Indivisible Multi-Hunk Bugs accepted by FSE'24.
+The materials are related to an evaluation of existing repair techniques on 105 indivisible bugs.
+There are 7 repair techniques involved in the experiment.
+Below we show the 7 techniques in different categories.

 * **Multi-hunk techniques:**
    * ARJA-e